Twins vs. Astros Player Props Betting Odds

-Player prop betting options for Byron Buxton, Yordan Alvarez and others are available in the Minnesota Twins-Houston Astros matchup at Minute Maid Park on Tuesday, starting at 8:10 PM ET.
+Those looking to place a player prop wager can find odds on Yordan Alvarez, Byron Buxton and others in the Houston Astros-Minnesota Twins matchup at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!